-Assuming that you have taken all precautions to ensure you are not incurring any risks with your planned reference checking approach, here is a template with questions for you to consider when you contact the list of referees provided by the job candidate.
+Assuming that you have taken all precautions to ensure you are not incurring any risks with your planned reference checking approach, use the questions you have selected (the download template above can help) when you contact the list of referees provided by the job candidate.

 You can use the template in a few ways:

 Set up a time to talk to each referee via phone or Skype and go through the questions, capturing his or her responses.

 Send each referee a form and ask him/her to complete it and return it to you – typically via email.
 Be aware that this approach does not offer you much opportunity to ask further questions to clarify without creating a few extra emails to the original string.

 Set up the questions as an online survey (for example using www.surveymonkey.com) and share the link with referees.
 Note that data interpretation may be an issue here – not knowing what a referee meant by a specific score or comment.
 This also means you would have to contact referees again to clarify feedback.
 One way to improve data interpretation is to build in comment fields to explain scores.

 Finally, it is important to understand that a reference check is just one of the data points that could support decision-making related to hiring the best candidate for the vacancy.

 Feedback may be incomplete for a number of reasons: